Remember that you are dust, and to dust you shall return.

 1st Reading: Isaiah 58:1-12

 The prophet is told to reveal to the people the incongruity between their lifestyle and the values they express in their worship.
 The scene is a liturgical one, announced with the shofar.
-After pointing out this incongruity, the Lord reveals what genuine fasting (and other spiritual practices) should result in: the practice of justice and a turning away from oppression.
-As we begin Lent, it is not only a good idea to deny one’s self something as an act of devotion, but to take on a practice of kingdom-building as well.
+After pointing out this incongruity, the Lord reveals what genuine fasting should result in: the practice of justice and a turning away from oppression.

-Psalm 103 is a great expression trust of the compassion and mercy of God among the psalms.
+Psalm 103 as a whole is the greatest expression in the psalms of trust in the compassion and mercy of God.
 God’s mercy covers not only the forgiveness of sins, but also the healing of infirmities.
 The psalm also recognizes the constant need of humanity, using an image from Genesis (2:7) that we are but dust.
-God knows this better than we do ourselves, but his response is not condemnation, it is “steadfast love.”
+God knows this better than we do ourselves, but his response is not condemnation, it is “steadfast love,” [hesed] an important concept in the Hebrew Scriptures.

 8 The Lord is full of compassion and mercy, *